ThomasAgd/ThomasAgd/README.md

 # Hi there 👋

-I'm a Computer Science Graduate !
+Computer Science Graduate

-I'm interested in:

-- Systems & Networks
-- Cybersecurity
-- Artificial Intelligence
-- Reinforcement Learning
-- Linux
-- Low-level programming
+Interested in Systems, Networks, Cybersecurity and AI

 ## Featured Projects: